RC- Exercise 3

 b) The speed at which an automobile is driven in a city has not changed much in a century

-c) Anthropological factors have fostered innovation in automobiles by promoting use of new technologies.
+c) Anthropological factors have fostered innovation in automobiles by promoting the use of new technologies.

 d) Further innovation in jet engines has been more than incremental.